AY2324S2-CS2103T-T14-2/tp/docs/UserGuide.md

 Format: `delete-all`

 Example:
-* 'delete-all' followed by 'yes' would remove all entries and show an empty list of patients.
+* 'delete-all' followed by 'yes' removes all entries and show an empty list of patients.
-* 'delete-all' followed by 'no' would not cause any changes to the patient list.
+* 'delete-all' followed by 'no' does not cause any changes to the patient list.

 ### Forcefully deleting all entries : `delete-all-f`